dusk-network/docs/src/content/docs/learn/deep-dive/cryptography/circuits.md

 Arithmetic Circuits allow for zero-knowledge (ZK) operations, and are used e.g., by our genesis contracts for these specific use-cases:

-- [Phoenix](/learn/deep-dive/transaction_models/phoenix): to spend notes and pay for gas.
+- [Phoenix](/learn/deep-dive/duskds-tx-models): to spend notes and pay for gas.
 - [Citadel](/developer/digital-identity/protocol): to use in the Self-Sovereign Identity implementation.
-- [Zedger](/learn/deep-dive/transaction_models/zedger): to use the Zedger transaction model and spent securities.

 Developers can write their own ZK circuits as part of their smart contracts, allowing for the proving and verification of zero-knowledge proofs.